Finding the Best Mutual Funds By Eliminating the Worst

 - Don't Settle for Poor Diversification: In this elimination criteria, I am speaking of the list (or portfolio for your purposes), not the funds themselves.
-My top 10 list of the best funds, like a well-built portfolio, includes a variety of diverse funds from several fund categories, not just a few fund typse.
+This list of the best funds, like a well-built portfolio, includes a variety of diverse funds from several fund categories, not just a few fund types.

 - Best Large-cap Stock Index -- Vanguard 500 Index (VFINX): This fund is in the top spot because of its timeless qualities.
 It has low expenses and is passively managed, which makes it an outstanding choice for a core holding in almost any investment portfolio.
 If every fund manager is trying to beat the index, why not just own the index?
 This is what Vanguard founder Jack Bogle was thinking around 50 years ago when he started this legendary index fund company.
 Note to indexing fans: Most of the remaining top 10 best funds are actively-managed.

 - Best Large-cap Stock, Actively-Managed -- Fidelity Growth Company (FDGRX): There are a small handful of large-cap US stock equity funds that outperform FDGRX but none of them have the consistent performance record, along with low expenses, and a long-term manager tenure.
-As of this writing, Steve Wymer has managed FDGRX for more than 17 years, performance ranks for 1-year, 3-year, 5-year, 10-year, and 15-year are all better (lower) than 10th percentile, and the expense ratio is only 0.83%.
+As of this writing, Steve Wymer has managed FDGRX for more than 20 years, performance ranks for 3-year, 5-year, 10-year, and 15-year are all better (lower) than 10th percentile, and the expense ratio is only 0.85%.

 - Best Bond Index Fund -- Vanguard Total Bond Index (VBMFX) gets the honors here because of its rock bottom expense ratio of 0.20% and its broad and diverse exposure to the Barclay's Capital Aggregate Bond Index, which represents nearly 16,000 bonds!